-In order to ensure that our clients results retain their full integrity ALS Environmental have improved the service we offer for Chemistry and Microbiology wastewater analysis by making changes to our working practices to ensure that the requirements of this new guidance are met.
+In order to ensure that our clients results retain their full integrity ALS Laboratories have improved the service we offer for Chemistry and Microbiology wastewater analysis by making changes to our working practices to ensure that the requirements of this new guidance are met.
 Key areas of focus are:

 - Reviewing sampling and analytical methodology to ensure the maximum possible sample preservation time.

 - Provision of the most appropriate containers and sample storage prior to receipt at the laboratory.

 - Identifying the date on which samples are taken; Clarifying the time in which samples must be provided to us to ensure that maximum sample preservation times are not exceeded;